MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ## Work in sprints

 Sprints allow your team to focus on a pre-selected set of work to be accomplished.
 Work you assign to a sprint appears on your team's sprint backlog.
-Sprint backlogs only apply to requirements.
+Sprint backlogs are defined only for product backlogs.

 Each sprint, perform the following tasks: